 - Concerns for the environment and biodiversity.

-- News regarding culture and heritage, such as national programme execution and events.
+- News regarding culture and heritage, such as national program execution and events.

 - GI tags, additions to UNESCO heritage sites, and so on